 The following conventions apply to MFTF tests:

-- All names within the framework are in the CamelCase format.
+- All names within the framework are in the PascalCase format and must be alphanumeric.

-- Each action and action group has its own identifier
+- Each action and action group call should have its own identifier

 - A test may have any number of assertions at any point within the